Chart Color Schemes

 Salisbury East has a typical household mix, with a lower-than-average median household size

-Family households constitute 71.4% of all households, including 30.4% couples with children, 25.8% couples without children, and 14.4% single parent families.
-Non-family households account for 28.6%, with lone person households at 26.5% and group households comprising 2.0%.
-The median household size is 2.6 people, which is smaller than the Greater Adelaide average of 2.7.
+Family households account for 71.4% of all households, including 30.4% couples with children, 25.8% couples without children, and 14.4% single parent families.
+Non-family households make up the remaining 28.6%, with lone person households at 26.5% and group households comprising 2.0%.
+The median household size is 2.6 people, smaller than the Greater Adelaide average of 2.7.

 Frequently Asked Questions - Households